codihuston/ustrending/worker-cities/README.md

 point in deploying this application.

-Ideally, the dumped data from this script would be imported manually into a production database or served via a flat JSON file from the `server` *if needed*.
+Ideally, the dumped data from this script would be imported manually into a production database or served via a flat JSON file from the `public-api` *if needed*.
 The place in which this data is stored in production depends largely upon whether or not I want to invest in a cloud-based DBMS.